-If a student does not register during the designated registration period, he or she must register for the following semester on the late registration day by setting up an appointment with the registrar and business office (see the academic calendar).
+If a student does not register during the designated registration period, he or she must register on the late registration day by setting up an appointment with the registrar and business office (see the academic calendar).
 In addition to selecting his or her courses, the student must finalize all matters with the pertinent Seminary offices, which includes the payment of tuition for the previous semester as well as payment arrangements for the current semester.